pavelsaman/pavelsaman.github.io/_posts/2019-09-28-cache-http-request-headers-and-browser-differences.md

 categories: browser
 ---

 It's not a big surpise that different browsers implement different things and behave differently.
-I've, however, focused on one particular area - HTTP cache request headers and how some of the main browsers of today respond to three different user actions..
+I've, however, focused on one particular area - HTTP cache request headers and how some of the main browsers of today respond to three different user actions.

 There are a few HTTP headers that control caching.
 For a full description, see [this documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers#Caching) and [this](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers#Conditionals) as well.
 Out of these headers that are related to caching, only the following list of headers fall into either general or request header category:
 1. Cache-Control